-Organic materials are found everywhere in the environment.
-They are composed of the carbon-based chemicals that are the building blocks of most living things.
+Organic materials are found everywhere in our environment.
+These materials are composed of the carbon-based chemicals that are the building blocks of most living things.
 Organic materials in wastewater originate from plants, animals, or synthetic organic compounds, and enter wastewater in human wastes, paper products, detergents, cosmetics, foods, and from agricultural, commercial, and industrial sources.